 - Specific Academic Ability – high ability in math, language arts, social studies, or science

-- Initial formal identification at the end of third grade for G/T services in grades 4 through 6.
+- Initial universal formal screening at the end of third grade for GT services in grades 4 through 6.

-- Formal identification at the end of sixth grade for G/T services in grades 7 through 9.
+- Formal re-screening at the end of sixth grade for GT services in grades 7 through 9.

-- Formal identification at the end of ninth grade for G/T services in grades 10 through 12.
+- Formal re-screening at the end of ninth grade for GT services in grades 10 through 12.

-Each spring a committee reviews assessment data at the third, sixth and ninth grade levels to identify students for placement in the G/T program for the following year.
-Student names are withheld until after the identification process is complete.
+Each spring the GT Committee reviews assessment data to identify students for placement in the GT program for the following year.
+Student names are withheld until after the identification process is completed.

-The identification committee is made up of at least 4 people which includes: an administrator or designated representative; G/T staff; at least one classroom teacher (at the elementary, one from K-2 and one from 3-6); a guidance counselor (always at the high school level and when possible at elementary level).
+The GT Committee is made up of at least 4 people which includes an administrator or designated representative, GT staff, at least one grade level classroom teacher, and a guidance counselor.

-There are multiple ways in which an identified student may be served:
+Under our district’s GT Consult Model there are multiple ways in which an identified student may be supported:

-- Appropriate differentiated curriculum within the regular classroom designed by the classroom teacher
+- Differentiated curriculum within the regular classroom designed together by the GT teacher and Classroom teacher

-- Acceleration (allowing a student to participate in one or more specific subjects at a higher grade level)
+- Acceleration (allowing a student to participate in one or more specific subjects at a higher grade level within the school day)